The Convention on the Prevention and Punishment of the Crime of Genocide was adopted by the United Nations

 1975-1979 - Khmer Rouge leader Pol Pot's attempt to turn Cambodia into a Communist peasant farming society leads to the deaths of up to two million people from starvation, forced labor and executions.

 1992-1995 - Yugoslavia, led by President Slobodan Milosevic, attacks Bosnia after it declares its independence.
-Approximately 100,000 Muslims, or Bosniaks, are killed by the Serbs during this "ethnic cleansing."
+Approximately 100,000 people -- the majority of whom are Muslims, or Bosniaks, -- are killed in the conflict.
 There are mass executions of "battle-age" men and mass rape of women.

 1994 - In Rwanda, an estimated 800,000 civilians, mostly from the Tutsi ethnic group, are killed over a period of three months.